wildcardgamez/BuddyCards/README.txt

 Byg Set
 Packs currently are obtained by combining a base set pack with rainbow eucalyptus logs, ebony logs, therium, and embur gel.
-If you have curios installed, the medal will give you speed 2 and jump boost 1.
+If you have curios installed, the medal will give you speed 3 and jump boost 1.

+Create Set
+Packs can only be obtained by crushing down old packs or cards into shredded buddycards, which then must be combined with a brass sheet using a heated mixer.
+If you have curios installed the medal will give you hase 2.

 Binders
 Binders can be crafted similarly to books, except with buddycards instead of paper.